Crafty Hands

-Crafty Hands is an album by the progressive rock band Happy the Man, released in 1978.
+Crafty Hands is the second studio album by the progressive rock band Happy the Man, released in 1978.
 Only one track, "Wind Up Doll Day Wind," contains vocals.

 Reception

 Mike McLatchey of Exposé Online stated that the album displays "some of the best, most elaborate and sophisticated symphonic rock ever produced, played by technical geniuses," but noted that, in comparison with the group's debut album, "Crafty Hands seems more polished, yet overall slightly less impressive."

 Pete Pardo, writing for Sea of Tranquility, commented: "As far as US prog goes, it doesn't get much better than this folks.
 Crafty Hands is classy stuff all the way."